 Railway bridges over the Wilhelmina canal

-The vehicle could have crossed one of the two nearest turn bridges crossing the Wilhelmina
+The vehicle could have crossed one of the two nearest swing bridges over the Wilhelminacanal

-canal, that were located at the Bosscheweg and Oisterwijksebaan.
+that were located at the roads Bosscheweg and Oisterwijksebaan.

-Both these Spitfire's made their first attack from a North-South direction after
+Both Spitfire's made their first attack from a North-South direction after a left

 This indicates to me they approached their target, a vehicle, from the direction

-of the canal crossing at the bosscheweg and that the vehicle was protecting its self
+of the swing bridge at the Bosscheweg and that the vehicle was protecting itself

-It is also clear that Pierre Gallay was hit here at the rail bridges by German anti-aircraft
+It is also clear that Pierre Gallay was hit here by German anti-aircraft fire, presumably

-Just as his group commander Michel Brunschwig, that made a climbing maneuver before
+Just as his group commander Michel Brunschwig who made a climbing maneuver before

-a left turn, Pierre Gallay presumabl also will have preformed a similar maneuver
+a left turn, Pierre Gallay presumably will also have preformed a similar maneuvre

 for a second attack on the vehicle.